Adding fractions inquiry

 When showing the solution to 1/2 + 1/3 on a number line, students start both fractions at zero, rather than place one fraction after the other (see illustration).
 This idea that the fraction of a line can only be shown from zero was surprisingly common.

-These questions come from year 7 students at Haverstock School (Camden, London, UK).
-They were expressed in the following ways:
+The following questions come from year 7 students at Haverstock School (Camden, London, UK) midway through the inquiry:

 (1) "Would it ever be true if you switched the numerators and denominators?"
 The students could not find any values to make this true.